max-kamps/jpd-breader/README.md

 This is because I haven't figured out how to set up pre-commit hooks yet, sorry...
 But maybe that can be your first contribution :P

 If your change is large, or adds new dependencies, please consider opening an issue beforehand so we can discuss.
-Otherwise I may reject your pull request, sorry.
+Otherwise, I may reject your pull request.
+Sorry.

 ## License